1776 – 2026 · 250 Years of Self-Government

 Drive Voters to the Polls

 Transportation is a concrete barrier to voting, especially for elderly, disabled, and low-income voters.
 Sign up to drive through a local campaign or civic organization.
 One driver moves dozens of voters.
+Need varies widely by state: in vote-by-mail states like Colorado, ride requests are rare, while states that rely on in-person voting need many more drivers — so check what your own area actually needs.

 Donuts + Democracy

-Host a GOTV event β€” tools and guidance provided.
+Host a GOTV event and more.
+Newsletter: storytelling + young-voter stats.

 Vote.gov